RF-DETR: Neural Architecture Search for Real-Time Detection Transformers: Impact of Class-Names on Open-Vocabulary Detectors

 \section{Impact of Class-Names on Open-Vocabulary Detectors}

 We evaluate the impact of fine-tuning open-vocabulary detectors like GroundingDINO with class names on RF100-VL in Table \ref{tab:rf100-vl-class-names}.
-Intuitively, GroundingDINO's vision-language pre-training is more useful when we prompt with class names (e.g. {\tt car}, {\tt truck}, {\tt bus}) instead of class indices (e.g. 0, 1, 2).
-Using class names at finetune time therefore provides more information to the VLM about the underlying data than is available to non-VLM detectors, potentially leading to better downstream performance.
+Intuitively, GroundingDINO's vision-language pre-training should be more more useful when we prompt with class names (e.g. {\tt car}, {\tt truck}, {\tt bus}) instead of class indices (e.g. 0, 1, 2).
+Using class names when fine-tuning provides more information to the VLM about the underlying data than is available to non-VLM detectors, potentially leading to better downstream performance.
 However, we find that fine-tuning GroundingDINO on RF100-VL yields nearly identical performance in both cases, suggesting that naively fine-tuning the end-to-end model mitigates the benefits of open-vocabulary pre-training.
-Future should investigate ways of effectively fine-tuning VLMs to preserve foundational pre-training.
+Future work should investigate ways of effectively fine-tuning VLMs to preserve foundational pre-training.

 { }